Lou Engle: Politics

-While living in Washington, D.C.
-Engle was briefly a roommate of then-Senator Sam Brownback.
-Brownback later spoke at The Call Nashville rally and worked with him while drafting Senate apologies to Native Americans and African-Americans.
+While living in Washington, D.C., Engle was briefly a roommate of then-Senator Sam Brownback.
+Brownback later spoke at TheCall Nashville rally and worked with him while drafting Senate apologies to Native Americans and African Americans.
 Brownback's association with Engle became an issue in his successful run for Governor of Kansas.
 During the campaign, the Kansas Democratic Party ran ads criticizing his association with Engle.
 Brownback stated that he had not spoken to Engle in several months and that they disagreed on some issues.